What You Need to Know About Contractor All Risk Insurance in Malaysia

 - Ensure safety first.
 Secure the site, protect human life, and prevent further damage where possible.
 Your duty to mitigate loss is a policy condition.

 - File a police report if required.
-For theft, vandalism, malicious damage, or any incident involving third party injury, lodge a police report within 24 hours.
+For theft, vandalism, malicious damage, or any incident involving third party injury, lodge a police report as soon as possible.

 - Document everything.
 Photograph and video the damage from multiple angles.
 Record the date, time, and circumstances.
 Preserve damaged materials as evidence.
 Don't start cleanup or repairs until the loss adjuster has inspected, unless safety requires immediate action.